slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On hiring and being hired

 Trial most but only hire likable persons that «get shit done».
+Your goal in business should be to «fire» yourself and hire people who are better at your job than you are.
+To build an empire you must become a master at finding and hiring talent.

 > *'Two valid methods: hiring on culture contribution and hiring on culture matching.'*

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

+> *'Refuse to work with people you don’t like.
+One person in the office is all it takes to make everyone miserable.
+Don’t tolerate these people.'*

 > *'He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.